Labour’s abandonment of nationalisation is a betrayal that couldn’t have come at a worst time.

-Her government vowed to ‘roll back the frontiers of the state’ and put public-owned companies in private hands that could ostensibly run them more efficiently, the fact is they just creamed the profits and has history shows when they ultimately found themselves in trouble, it was public money that bailed them out.
+Her government vowed to ‘roll back the frontiers of the state’ and put public-owned companies in private hands that could ostensibly run them more efficiently, the fact is they just creamed the profits history shows when they ultimately found themselves in trouble, it was public money that bailed them out.

 Tony Blair transformed the Labour Party from a democratic socialist party to a social democratic party, his third way was little more than centralism on steroids, his landslide victories came from a perception of change, and an appearance of offering the people an alternative to the Tories, a masterstroke of political illusion, taken up by the masses desperate for an alternative to Tory pressure and its ignorance to the working-class plight.

 However, Blair stamped down on the last vestiges of socialism within the Labour Party by changing clause iv to an unrecognisable version, notwithstanding the fact, clause iv was a direct contrast to the dogma of the EU competition law that would clash of ideologies, the two could never sit together.